Mazeland/podify-ai-docs/README.md

 ## Tech Stack

 ### Application Architecture
 **Headless API + SPA** - Laravel serves as a headless API backend with no server-rendered views.
 The Vue 3 frontend is fully decoupled and communicates exclusively via RESTful JSON endpoints.
-This enables independent deployment, better frontend performance, and clear separation between business logic (backend) and presentation (frontend).
+This enables independent deployment, better frontend performance, and clear separation between business logic and presentation.

 ### Backend
 - **Framework:** Laravel 12